KLogicHQ/nats-console/README.md

 ## License

-MIT License - see [LICENSE](./LICENSE) for details.
+Apache License 2.0 - see [LICENSE](./LICENSE) for details.

 This is free and open source software.
-You are free to use, modify, and distribute it under the terms of the MIT License.
+You are free to use, modify, and distribute it under the terms of the Apache License 2.0.